khoadangduong63/MachineLearning_Handwriting-Recognition/README.md

 # MachineLearning_Handwriting-Recognition
-Using Support Vector Machine (SVM) to recognize handwriting on dataset MNIST
+Using the Support Vector Machine (SVM) to recognize the handwriting

+Input: A image of the handwriting

+Output: A number written in the image input

+Dataset: MNIST

+Programming language: Python

+Libraries: Scikit-learn, Numpy,...